flant/trx/README.md

   # Optional, default is `trx.yaml` in the repository.
   configFile: "trx.yaml"

+  # Commands defined here have a higher priority than those specified in `trx.yaml`.
+  commands:
+    - werf converge
+    - echo "{{ .RepoUrl }} / {{ .RepoTag }} / {{ .RepoCommit }}"

+  # Set environment variables here to be used in the commands.
+  # Environment variables defined here are merged with those in `trx.yaml`,
+  # but have higher priority (values in this section will override those in `trx.yaml`).
+  env:
+    WERF_ENV: "production"

   # Optional.
 Ensures processing starts from a specific tag and prevents processing older tags (safeguard against freeze attacks).
   initialLastProcessedTag: "v0.10.1"